CTLgrads Journal Club

 The CTLgrads Journal Club is open to current Columbia graduate students and postdocs.
 While we encourage participants to attend multiple Journal Club in order to build community with others interested in findings and implications of education research, we welcome visitors to individual sessions.

 Sign up for the CTLgrads Journal Club mailing list to get advance notification about upcoming sessions and readings.
+Browse archives below to see past Journal Club topics and access discussed articles.

 Summer 2021 Book Club